BerkeleyAutomation/gqcnn/docs/source/replication/replication.rst

 Replicating Results
 ~~~~~~~~~~~~~~~~~~~
 Numerous publications in the larger `Dex-Net`_ project utilize GQ-CNNs, particularly `Dex-Net 2.0`_, `Dex-Net 2.1`_, `Dex-Net 3.0`_, `Dex-Net 4.0`_, and `FC-GQ-CNN`_.
 One of the goals of the `gqcnn` library is to provide the necessary code and instructions for replicating the results of these papers.

-Thus, we have provided a number of replication scripts under the `gqcnn/scripts/` directory.
+Thus, we have provided a number of replication scripts under the `scripts/` directory.

 There are two ways to replicate results:

 #. **Use a pre-trained model:** Download a pre-trained GQ-CNN model and run an example policy.
 #. **Train from scratch:** Download the raw dataset, train a GQ-CNN model, and run an example policy using the model you just trained.

 **We highly encourage method 1.** Note that method 2 is computationally expensive as training takes roughly 24 hours on a Nvidia Titan Xp GPU.
-Furthermore, the raw datasets are fairly large in size, on the order of xGB each.
+Furthermore, the raw datasets are fairly large in size.

 For more information about the pre-trained models and sample inputs for the example policy, see :ref:`pre-trained-models` and :ref:`sample-inputs`.